Sebbito/ginst/README.md

 git clone https://github.com/Sebbito/FTI.git
 cd ginst/
 cargo build
-sudo cp ./target/debug/ginst /bin/
+sudo cp ./target/debug/ginst ~/.local/bin/
 ```

+Info: This assumes that `~/.local/bin/` is in your PATH.

+## Usage

+`ginst path/to/programs.json`

+...it really can't do more than that as of now.

 ## Configuring

 Right now the only way to configure the tool is through the `programs.json` file (which has to be in the working dir).
 There you can specify a program with installations per distribution and dependencies.

+See the `example.json` on how `ginst` expects the `.json` to look like.

 The `.json` file has the following structure: